Judopay/DeviceDNA-Android/README.md

 ## Server to server fraud prevention
 Device DNA can be used for identifying the device for fraud prevention when performing server to server payments.

-Follow the steps for integrating Device DNA as per the (Getting Started guide)[#Getting-Started]
+Follow the steps for integrating Device DNA as per the [Getting Started guide](#getting-started).

 #### 1. Retrieve the device signals
 Retrieve the "key" and "value" representing the device at the time the user triggers the action that will result in a server to server payment on your server: